MystenLabs/walrus-docs/docs/usage/client-cli.md

 ## Walrus system information

-Information about the Walrus system is available through through the `walrus info` command.
+Information about the Walrus system is available through the `walrus info` command.
 For example,

 ```console
 $ walrus info